EventStore/eventstore-docker/README.md

 # Event Store Docker Container [Archived]
 **This GitHub project has been archived.
-Ongoing work of the docker images can be found in https://github.com/EventStore/EventStore.**
+Ongoing work related to the docker images can be found in https://github.com/EventStore/EventStore.**